tejas2605/Pipelined-MIPS-Processor/README.md

 A MIPS pipelined processor faces several data hazards and control hazards.
 A detailed report of the strategies used to mitigate each of the data and control hazards is also added.

 # Instructions on how to open the Project
+Download the entire mips folder and double click on mips.xpr to open the project in your Vivado Software.